OpenLI-NZ/openli/doc/ProvisionerDoc.md

                            username appears in the 'To:' URI or an Authorization header will be associated with the target.

+---

+An email intercept must contain the following key-value elements:

+* `liid`                  -- the LIID
+* `authcountrycode`       -- the authorisation country code
+* `deliverycountrycode`   -- the delivery country code
+* `mediator`              -- the ID of the mediator which will forward the intercept
+* `agencyid`              -- the internal identifier of the agency that requested the intercept
+* `targets`               -- a list of email identities that are being used by the target.
+You may specify multiple identities for a target (e.g. if they have multiple mailboxes that you need to monitor).

+An email target is a JSON object that contains just a single field:

+* `address`               -- the email address of the target

 All intercept types also support the following optional key-value elements: